 Naturally, you'll be spoilt for choice when it comes to choosing somewhere to stay and we recommend the Langham, New York, Fifth Avenue, where you can enjoy a luxurious stay right in the heart of the city.

 The rooms are refined and stylish, with some offering views of Fifth Avenue and midtown Manhattan, and the hotel also boasts a Michelin-starred restaurant and a fabulous bar famous for its artisanal cocktails and an award-winning wine list.

 The Langham is also located centrally, making it an ideal base to explore the city, with Grand Central Station and Times Square being only a short walk away.

-Take a visit to Central Park, the most famous park in the world, and see the Statue of Liberty, Empire State Building, the Guggenheim Museum, and Brooklyn Bridge whilst making your way around the city.
+Take a visit to Central Park, the most famous park in the world, and see the Statue of Liberty, the Empire State Building, the Guggenheim Museum, and the Brooklyn Bridge whilst making your way around the city.

 Things to see on a road trip from Pittsburgh to New York

 Whether you're a history buff or a nature lover, there are plenty of things to do on your road trip from Pittsburgh to New York.
 From historical sites to natural wonders, this road trip has it all.